-\begin{remark} We only need this result for $i=0,1$ and it is likely that there is a non-$K$-theoretic proof in those cases, combining results below on $H^{n,0}_\CM$, $H^{n,1}_\CM$ of regular schemes with an ingenious use of resolution of singularities by alterations as in the proof of \cite[Theorem 3.5]{Shane_vanishing}. \end{remark}
+\begin{remark} For the cases $i=0,1$, it is likely that there is a non-$K$-theoretic proof, combining results below on $H^{n,0}_\CM$, $H^{n,1}_\CM$ of regular schemes with an ingenious use of resolution of singularities by alterations as in the proof of \cite[Theorem 3.5]{Shane_vanishing}. \end{remark}

 Let $S$ be a scheme.
 Then we have $D(\Sm/S)(\BQ_S,\BQ_S)\simeq \BQ^{\pi_0(S)}$ (with $\pi_0(S)$ the set of connected components of $S$).
 This provides a morphism

 More generally, we have for all $n\in\BZ$ a morphism